 Mother is one of the world’s most respected, independent creative companies.
 We started around one table with three people, all of whom shared the washing up.
-22 years on, Mother has offices in London, New York, Los Angeles and Shanghai.
+23 years on, Mother has offices in London, New York, Los Angeles and Shanghai.
 From fast moving retailers and brands with global scale, to local jewels with local needs; we create ideas that are embraced by popular culture and deliver more powerfully as a result.
-We are Campaign’s Agency of the Year, 2018 and Adage’s International Agency of the Year, 2018.
+We are Campaign’s current Agency of the Year and Adage’s International Agency of the Year.
+In 2019, Effie UK named us The UK's Most Effective Agency.

 With great quality chicken at gob-smackin’ prices, KFC will have you shouting: ‘What The Cluck?!’
 A series of bold films bring to life this Finger Lickin’ winning feeling, transforming surprised people into super-charged, dancing and dunking, animated chickens.